 Most of Boundary Dam's carbon dioxide will not simply be buried in storage wells.
-Instead, the emissions much energy as about 25,000 homes.
-Experts call it the from burning one fossil fuel - coal - will become a tool to extract and consume yet another: oil.
+Instead, the emissions to extract and consume yet another: oil.

 After being sold and shipped through a 40-mile pipeline to an oil field, the carbon dioxide will be pumped into old wells, where it will mix with the oil inside, making it flow better.
 The process is known as enhanced oil recovery, and while some of the carbon dioxide will come up with the oil, it will be compressed and injected again.
 Over time, nearly all of it should remain underground.